 Plastering the Bruises (Mark 1:29-39)

-Of course, the unclean races cannot be “cleansed” in the way that the clean things which were simply made profane are, for it is an issue of corrupt origin.
-As Yahweh said concerning the racemixing fornication which degenerated much of the noble vine of Judah into a strange and degenerate plant in the days shortly preceding the Babylonian deportations: “For though thou wash thee with nitre, and take thee much soap, yet thine iniquity is marked before me.”
-(Jeremiah 2:22) Abominable genetic corruptions are living violations of Yahweh’s law of kind after kind, and there is no way for one to repent from their existence, except to receive destruction from the hand of God, which will certainly happen at the appointed time.
-Job expressed it simply where he said: “Who can bring a clean out of an unclean?
-Not one.”
-(Job 14:4)
+Of course, the unclean races cannot be “cleansed” in the way which clean things that simply became profane are, for it is an issue of corrupt origin.
+As Yahweh said shortly preceding the Babylonian deportations, in regards to the racemixing fornication which degenerated much of the noble vine of Judah into a strange and degenerate plant: “For though thou wash thee with nitre, and take thee much soap, yet thine iniquity is marked before me.”
+(Jeremiah 2:22) What this means is that abominable genetic corruptions are living violations of Yahweh’s law of kind after kind, and there is no way for such violations to repent (to wash themselves) from their existence, except to receive destruction from the hand of God, which will certainly happen at the appointed time.
+To put it simply: destruction is the only form of repentance for the sin of violational existence.

 1:29 And immediately coming out from the assembly hall they went into the house of Simon and Andreas with Iakobos and Iohannes.
 30 And the mother-in-law of Simon was laid down, being with fever, and right away they speak to Him about her.
 31 And having gone forth, grasping her hand He raised her, and the fever left her, and she served them.

-So far in the opening chapter of Mark we have only seen a small handful of details peculiar to the gospel, but now we are going to begin seeing entire accounts which are more richly descriptive.
-The healing of Peter’s mother-in-law is the first of these, and while it is recorded in all three synoptic gospels, the passage and its accompanying circumstances are longest and most descriptive in Mark, and such a thing is fitting, since this is Peter’s gospel, and we should not be surprised to see such a personal and important memory from his life recounted with vivid detail.
+So far in the opening chapter of Mark, we have seen only a small handful of details peculiar to this gospel.
+Now, however, we begin to encounter entire accounts that are far more richly descriptive here than elsewhere.
+The healing of Peter’s mother-in-law is the first of these examples.
+While the event is recorded in all three synoptic gospels (Matthew 8:14-17, Mark 1:29-39, Luke 4:38-44), the passage and its accompanying circumstances are the longest and most vivid in Mark.

 1:29 And immediately coming out from the assembly hall they went into the house of Simon and Andreas with Iakobos and Iohannes.

-We have already discussed how Capernaum appears to have been a sort of base for the ministry of Christ, and the house of Peter and Andrew might have been a smaller base within that larger center, a familiar constant in a journey which was continuously in motion.
-If Yahshua settled in Capernaum, then the house of Peter and Andrew would have been a sensible place for Him to regularly sleep and eat, since these two apostles were among the very first of His followers.
+We discussed in the previous presentation how Capernaum appears to have served as a base during the ministry of Christ.
+The house of Peter and Andrew likely functioned as a smaller hub within that larger center, a familiar constant in a journey that was continuously in motion.
+Since Yahshua settled in Capernaum, this house would have been a sensible place for Him to lodge, especially given that these two apostles were among the very first of His followers (John 1).

-The Gospel subtly suggests that Christ and His students spent much time in the house of Peter and Andrew.
-For instance, Matthew records that while in Capernaum, Peter was asked by the collectors if Yahshua pays the tax, whom the apostle writes was “in the house”.
-The context suggests that the house is Peter’s, since he is the one being approached in town (Matthew 17:24-27).
+The Gospel subtly hints that Christ and His students spent a lot of time in this house.
+For instance, Matthew records that while in Capernaum, Peter was asked by the collectors if Yahshua pays the tax, Whom the apostle writes was “in the house”.
+The context suggests that it is Peter's house, since he is the one being approached in town (Matthew 17:24-27).
 Then at Mark 9:33, we see it written “And they came into Kapharnaoum.
 And being in the house He questioned them: "Why did you dispute in the road?"
 Notice that both Matthew and Mark refer to a house in Capernaum with the definite article, writing “the house”, and what other house could this be?
 Even Luke, writing of Yahshua entering Capernaum, references “the house” (Luke 7:6).
+In other places, we usually do not see the article.

-If a 12th century quotation of a lost portion of her letter is to be trusted, then she allegedly wrote the following: "In Capernaum, the house of the prince of the apostles [Peter] has been transformed into a church, with its original walls still standing.”
-In the writing of the 6th century pilgrim, he wrote “Then we came to Capernaum, and the house of blessed Peter, which is now a basilica.”
-(The Piacenza Pilgrim, 7, translated by Andrew S. Jacobs - while the translator may be jewish, the translation itself is not very important)
+If a 12th century quotation by "Peter the Deacon" of a lost portion of Egeria's letter is to be trusted, then she allegedly wrote the following: "In Capernaum, the house of the prince [a heretical notion] of the apostles [Peter] has been transformed into a church, with its original walls still standing.”

-Egeria allegedly wrote that the original walls were still standing in her day, and archaeologists have allegedly dated the central hall, which was originally part of the house that the basilica was built upon, to around 63 BC (the entirety of the house has apparently not been excavated).
 The walls of the home were built with the same plentiful black basalt of the region, they were modest, not plastered, and only the stones of the doors and jambs were pressed.
 The floor was paved with the same basalt stones and with gaps in-between.

 Artist's depiction of the house excavated in what is believed to be Capernaum.

-To give a quick purview of its design: the original house was organized around two interior courtyards, and the artist’s rendition attached here is an attempt to show how this would have looked.
-The courtyard was probably a work area for the home’s family, and a round oven for cooking was found in the southwest corner of the courtyard.
-This design was apparently common during the Roman period, and was the theme throughout Capernaum, and so there is nothing remarkable about the home.
 But sometime around the middle of the 1st century, the purposes of the house changed.
 If the proposed dating is correct, then perhaps twenty or so years after the crucifixion of Christ, the floor, walls and ceilings of the home’s single large room were plastered, at a time when the only rooms which were plastered in such austere homes were the ones where large gatherings took place.
 And just as the home was repurposed, so did there come a change in pottery: the former vessels were those of domestic life, cooking pots, juglets, bowls, pitchers, some storage jars, but after the plastering, there were only storage jars and a few oil lamps.
 This was no longer a home in which a family cooked and lived, but a place in which people assembled.

 There are over a hundred graffiti etched on the plastered walls indicating that the house was repurposed into a Christian gathering place.
 According to the reckoning at biblicalarchaeology.org, there are 111 Greek inscriptions (the lingua franca of the time), 9 Aramaic, 6 or perhaps as many as 9 Syriac [in the Estrangelo alphabet], 2 Latin, and at least 1 Hebrew inscription.
 There are also various forms of crosses, a boat, and possibly a monogram composed from the name of Christ.
 According to the Franciscan excavators, the name of Peter appears at least twice, but that is regarded as highly skeptical by many today.
-I do not have the resources to provide any informed opinion, but the publicly available photographs are apparently questionable.
+I do not have the resources to provide any opinion, but the publicly available photographs are apparently questionable.

-None of this is particularly remarkable, and it is the dating alone which is intriguing.
-If it is correct, then for one reason or another - early Christians repurposed this humble house roughly twenty years after the crucifixion of Christ, at a time when Peter (and quite possibly Andrew) were still alive.
-We could imagine that they would have repurposed the correct house - as the locals would still be alive to remember its former inhabitants.
+None of this is particularly remarkable: it is the dating alone which is intriguing.
+If the dating is correct, then for one reason or another, early Christians repurposed this humble house roughly twenty years after the crucifixion of Christ, at a time when Peter (and very possibly Andrew) were still alive.
+We could imagine that they would have repurposed the correct house, as the locals in Capernaum would still be alive to remember its former inhabitants.
 But if the dating is off, then the novelty quickly fades.
-So then, are the archaeologists correct in their estimation?
-Perhaps.
-It is impossible to say, and for that reason we will end this with sobriety: it may only be the ruins of an ancient tourist trap.
-(The veracity is of little value for us apart from curiosity, it is unfortunate that these pilgrimage sites have been used for idolatry, worshiping the places where the Creator tread instead of the Creator Himself.)

-There are two parts of the verse which are unique to Mark.
 The first is a personal detail which Peter here provides but that the other writers did not mention: which is that the house was also that of his brother Andrew, and of course we have seen how many of the houses excavated in Capernaum had several compartments built around a central courtyard, allowing extended families to live together.
-Andrew was the younger brother of Peter (John 1:41), and while we're not sure how much younger, the fact he was with John the son Zebedee at the beginning of Yahshua's ministry implies that he was very young (John 1:35, John 1:40)
+Andrew was the younger brother of Peter (John 1:41), and while we're not sure how much younger, the fact he was with John the son Zebedee at the beginning of Yahshua's ministry implies that he was quite young indeed.
+(John 1:35, John 1:40)

 1:30 And the mother-in-law of Simon was laid down, being with fever, and right away they speak to Him about her.

-Around twenty-six years later, we see Paul of Tarsus mentioning the other apostles as having wives as well, in his first surviving epistle to the Corinthians, and he mentions Peter by name, whom he calls Kephas (the Aramaic / Hebrew equivalent to Petros):
+Peter, who was likely one of the oldest, if not the oldest, among the twelve, is the only apostle recorded in the Gospel as having a wife.
+However, around twenty-six years later, we see Paul of Tarsus mentioning that other apostles had wives as well in his first surviving epistle to the Corinthians.
+There, Paul mentions Peter by name, calling him Kephas (the Aramaic/Hebrew equivalent to Petros):

 1 Corinthians 9:5 Do we not have license to always have with us a kinswoman: a wife, as also the other ambassadors, and the brethren of the Prince [James and Jude], and Kephas?